-To provide a safe and trustworthy ad ecosystem for users, Google will require advertisers to complete one or more verification programs.
+To provide a safe and trustworthy ad ecosystem for users, and to comply with emerging regulations, Google will require advertisers to complete one or more verification programs.
 Below are some examples of the verification programs we may ask you to complete.
 A more detailed list can be found here.

 Advertisers must also comply with Google Ads policies.
 Learn about what happens if you violate our policies.